lilykonings/louie/README.md

 # Lou
-A jekyll portfolio generator (that looks awesome)
+A jekyll portfolio generator (that looks awesome).
+Lou is free, lightweight, and customizable as a blog, archive, or portfolio.

 ## Installation
 Add this line to your Jekyll site's Gemfile: